 Men who don’t completely let go and focus attention on their own healing during Stage One will move into Stage Two—instead focusing laser-like attention on their wives.
 At Stage Two, a man constantly monitors and analyzes everything his wife says and does, in a desperate search for signs of hope.
 Consequently, because he is looking only for signs of hope, he is blind to all the obvious signs pointing to his wife’s lack of commitment and to her continued involvement with another man.

-Men at this stage tend to view their wives as though they were some sort of mysterious and complicated puzzle.
-In fact, the way they view their wives is similar to how women often view men who are either disinterested or unwilling to commit to them.
-They spend endless hours obsessing and analyzing their wives’ behavior in an attempt to figure out what their wives are “really” thinking and feeling; and when they’re not obsessing and gathering information about why women cheat or about women in general, they’re splitting hairs over what constitutes cheating; believing that it matters whether their wives had an emotional affair or a physical affair, intercourse or oral sex, or whether they had sex one time or a hundred times.
+Men at this stage tend to view their wives as though they were mysterious and complicated puzzles.
+In fact, their view is similar to women’s view of men who are either disinterested in them, or unwilling to commit.
+They spend endless hours obsessing, and analyzing their wives’ behavior, in an attempt to figure out what their wives are “really” thinking and feeling.
+When not obsessed with gathering information about why women cheat, or about women in general, they are splitting hairs over what constitutes cheating, believing that it matters whether the affair was emotional or physical, whether sex was oral or included penetration, or whether sexual encounters occurred one time or a hundred times.

 (Note: The behavior of men at Stage One and Two is typically passive, pleasing, and compliant.)

 Eventually, after observing their wives long enough to see through some of their lies and manipulations, many men move into a third stage, where they begin to strategize.
 At Stage Three, men use a variety of tactics to coax their wives back into the marriage.
 They continue to be submissive, and to subject themselves to repeated humiliation, but are now alternately dominant, issuing threats and ultimatums—although they usually have no intention of following through with them.
 Consequently, their wives continue to cross every imaginary line drawn in the sand.